-- The Full Monty.
-(Although most of them were out of work, and only one really qualified as "hot."
-But "sexy working-class guys" was at least the idea behind the plan.)
+- Invoked in The Full Monty.
+Although most of them were out of work, and only one really qualified as "hot."
+But "sexy working-class guys" was at least the idea behind the plan.

-- The gay poolboy in Legally Blonde also qualifies.
+- The poolboy in Legally Blonde.
 This trope is taken farther than normal with him, as his "uniform" was a thong.

 - The opening scene of Tamara Drewe provides the audience with a nice view of a handsome male character's naked torso as he's chopping wood outdoors.